A frame of wood at the leisure centre (4)

 'wood at the leisure centre' is the wordplay.

-'at' is a charade indicator (letters next to each other) (I've seen this in other clues).
+'at' means one lot of letters go next to another (I've seen this in other clues).

 (Other definitions for sash that I've seen before include "Type of sliding window" , "(Uniform) strip; window-frame" , "Item of clothing - frame for glass" , "Ribbon as a symbol of rank" , "Band worn over shoulder or round waist" .)